Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Introduction

 We introduce a new LCFA model for angle- and spin/polarization-resolved particle distributions that accounts for the full photon formation region, and compare its predictions against the standard collinear approximation in two paradigmatic configurations.
-The first, a GeV-class electron bunch colliding head-on with a petawatt-class laser pulse, is directly accessible at current high-power laser facilities, and reveals angle-dependent circular photon polarization absent from state-of-the-art models.
+The first, a GeV-class electron bunch colliding head-on with a petawatt-class laser pulse, is directly accessible at current high-power laser facilities, and reveals angle-dependent circular photon polarization absent from the collinear local models that form the basis of current LCFA-based PIC simulations.
 The second, emission in a pulsar-like uniform magnetic field representative of conditions in the polar cap of an ordinary radio pulsar, reveals a pronounced helicity bias in the recoiling electrons that the collinear model predicts to vanish identically.
-In both cases the differences are qualitative, not merely quantitative, underscoring that the new model is a substantial correction to existing frameworks.
+In both cases the differences are qualitative, not merely quantitative, underscoring that the new model is a fundamental modification to existing frameworks.

 Since NCS and NBW are the elementary building blocks of all SFQED plasma simulations, these findings have direct implications for upcoming strong-field QED experiments at high-power laser facilities, and for the quantitative interpretation of polarized high-energy radiation from pulsars, magnetars, and other extreme astrophysical environments.